QuantEcon/lecture-python-advanced.myst/lectures/BCG_incomplete_mkts.md

 This is an extension of an earlier lecture {doc}`BCG_complete_mkts <BCG_complete_mkts>` about a **complete markets** model.

-In contrast to that lecture, this lecture  describes an instance of a model authored by Bisin, Clementi, and Gottardi {cite}`BCG_2018` in which financial markets are **incomplete**.
+In contrast to that lecture, this one  describes an instance of a model authored by Bisin, Clementi, and Gottardi {cite}`BCG_2018` in which financial markets are **incomplete**.

-Instead of being able to trade equities and a full set of one-period Arrow securities as they can in the earlier lecture {doc}`BCG_complete_mkts <BCG_complete_mkts>`, now consumers and firms trade only equity and a bond.
+Instead of being able to trade equities and a full set of one-period Arrow securities as they can in {doc}`BCG_complete_mkts <BCG_complete_mkts>`, here consumers and firms trade only equity and a bond.

-It is useful to watch how outcomes differ  as  consequences of  trading opportunities differing in the two settings.
+It is useful to watch how outcomes differ  in the two settings.

 In the complete markets economy in {doc}`BCG_complete_mkts <BCG_complete_mkts>`

 {cite}`Modigliani_Miller_1958`- there is a unique  stochastic discount factor that prices all assets
 - consumers’ portfolio choices are indeterminate
-- firms' financial structures are indeterminate, so the model embodies an instance of a Modigliani-Miller theorem
+- firms' financial structures are indeterminate, so the model embodies an instance of a Modigliani-Miller irrelevance theorem
 - the aggregate of all firms' financial structures are indeterminate, a consequence of there being redundant assets

 In the incomplete markets economy studied here